Resurrection of Jesus: First ekklēsia

-Ushering in the last days

-Jesus's followers expected God's Kingdom to come soon, and Jesus's resurrection was the first event of the Endtime.
-As Borg and Crossan note, "For Mark the kingdom of God is already here because the Son of Man is already present".

 Exaltation and Christology

 Christ-devotion

 The New Testament writings contend that the resurrection was "the beginning of His exalted life" (Note: Novakovic quotes C.E.B.
-Cranfield, The Epistle to the Romans, 1:62.) as Christ and Lord.
+Cranfield, The Epistle to the Romans, 1:62.) as Christ and Lord and the inauguration of a new eschatological age ushering in the last days.
+As Borg and Crossan note, "For Mark the kingdom of God is already here because the Son of Man is already present".
 Jesus is the "firstborn of the dead", prōtotokos, the first to be raised from the dead, thereby acquiring the "special status of the firstborn as the preeminent son and heir".
 Gregory Beale writes:

 "Firstborn" refers to the high, privileged position that Christ has as a result of the resurrection from the dead ...
 Christ has gained such a sovereign position over the cosmos, not in the sense that he is recognized as the first-created being of all creation or as the origin of creation, but in the sense that he is the inaugurator of the new creation by means of his resurrection.

 Hurtado notes that soon after his death, Jesus was called Lord (Kyrios), which "associates him in astonishing ways with God".
 The term Lord reflected the belief that God had exalted Jesus to a divine status "at God's 'right hand.
 The worship of God as expressed in the phrase "call upon the name of the Lord [Yahweh]" was also applied to Jesus, invocating his name "in corporate worship and in the wider devotional pattern of Christian believers (e.g., baptism, exorcism, healing)".